leia-project/viewer/README.md

 ### Groups configuration ("groups: {}")

 List of groups, these groups are used for grouping layers in the layer library, there is no limit on how many child groups there can be.
-The root parent should be on top.

 |value|description|type|
 |-|-|-|